Skatune Network: Early life

 Hunter was born on June 16, 1995 and grew up in Broward County, Florida.
 They discovered ska as a child via the Digimon: The Movie soundtrack, which featured ska bands Less Than Jake and The Mighty Mighty Bosstones.
 In sixth grade, Hunter reluctantly joined the school band at the urging of their parents, where they played trumpet and trombone.
 They also took piano lessons and learned bass guitar because "everyone plays guitar but nobody plays bass", and by high school had taken on a wide variety of instruments.

 Hunter attended West Broward High School and graduated in 2013.
 Hunter's love of ska was deepened by high school friends, who introduced them to the music of Asian Man Records as well as the local DIY ska and punk scenes.
 In between high school and college, Hunter worked at the all-ages DIY punk venue The Talent Farm in Pembroke Pines, Florida, where they became involved with the local scene, forming a band, helping book shows in the area, and beginning to write their own music.
+From 2011 to 2017, they were in the ska band Funkman's Inferno, in which they played bass.
 After a brief stint at Broward College, Hunter moved to Gainesville in 2015 to attend Santa Fe College, where they studied musical composition with plans of becoming a film score composer.
+Hunter was a member of the Bluecoats Drum Corps, marching in the 2016 and 2017 seasons, playing euphonium.
+In addition to their career as a ska musician, Hunter works as an instructor for multiple high schools and drum corps during marching season.